Templates

 return TemplateWindow(motor, detector, detectorName)

-Suppose the detector is configured to acquire 36 frames in a single run, with hardware managing both polarizer rotation and frame acquisition.
+Now suppose the detector is configured to acquire 36 frames in a single run, with hardware managing both polarizer rotation and frame acquisition.
 During acquisition, each spectrum is sent to the GUI as a 1D frame, labeled by its index (from 0 to 35).

 from lys_instr import dummy